sergey-katok/arxivarius/README.md

 # arxivarius
-Media files management system.
-Written on Ruby on Rails, browser-based.
+Browser-based media library written on Ruby on Rails.
 Reflects file system of various media with mapping files and directories to common names in Unicode and allow to archive selected media.
 Tested on Windows with the configuration: